 Now, 2021, nobody really pretends Bitcoin has any use as a currency, so people who are pumping it try to push it as a store of value, like real estate, commodities etc.

 Nobody can conjure real estate or commodities out of thin air.
-Anybody who has a computer can create a digital currency.
+Anybody who has a computer can create a new bitcoin or a better digital currency.
 Just as there were dozens of digital currencies which were popular before bitcoin which then dwindled when better digital currencies came along, so also bitcoin will dwindle when its pump crew runs out of hype and better coins come along.